Last Updated on December 1, 2023 by Natalia

 We didn’t know what to expect on our visit and thought there may have been a few more boats.
 Despite that, we still really enjoyed the atmosphere and the boat trip around the canals, so we recommend visiting the Khlong Lat Mayom Floating Market during your time in Bangkok.

-Haggle – As with a number of market in Asia, be prepared to haggle if you want the best deal.
+Haggle – As with a number of markets in Asia, be prepared to haggle if you want the best deal and price at Khlong Lat Mayom Floating Market.

 Other Floating Markets in Bangkok